 In the letter of dismissal the employer must mention the reasons for the dismissal.
-The new law introduces a procedure for individual dismissals for economic reasons (redundancy), which employers with more than 15 employees must follow.
+For individual dismissals for economic reasons (redundancy), a procedure must be followed by employers with more than 15 employees.
 In particular, this procedure provides that:

 The intention to dismiss must be communicated in advance to the employee and to the local Labour Office.

 The Labour Office has a seven-day period to call a meeting with the employer and employee in order to find an agreement for the planned dismissal.

 If the meeting is not called by the Labour Office within seven days, the dismissal can be served.